 6.3 Rail/Bus Coordination

 The County and Sound Transit will cooperate on the coordination and integration of bus and rail service.
-To the maximum extent practicable the Parties will endeavor to coordinate Link light rail service changes with the County’s regularly scheduled service changes.
+To the maximum extent practicable the Parties will endeavor to coordinate Link service changes with the County’s regularly scheduled service changes.

 7.0 OPERATIONS